 2. Check the websites of sector associations

-- Organisation Nationale des Professionnels du Voyage (SNAV), which is the most important tourism union in France.
-A good source for information about the market trends, etc. And they have a list of members.
+- LES ENTREPRISES DU VOYAGE (EdV) is the most important tourism union in France.
+A good source for information about the market trends, etc. They also have a list of members.

 - Syndicat des Entreprises de Tour Operating (SETO) is a group of major French tour operators.
-The association is more classic travel oriented.
+The association is somewhat more oriented towards classic travel.
 On their website you can also find French market statistics.

-- Agir pour un tourisme responsable (ATR) is an association in responsible tourism, with several member tour operators.
+- Agir pour un tourisme responsable (ATR) is an association for responsible tourism, with several member tour operators.